-Microwave cooking changed the nutrients so so much that changes took place in the participants’ blood.
-These were not healthy changes, but changes that could cause deterioration in the human systems.
+Microwave cooking changed the nutrients so much that changes took place in the participants’ blood analysis.
+These were not healthy changes, but changes that could cause deterioration of the human system.
 Link to an article about this study

 Changes in food chemistry that can occur with microwaving:

 Foods will loose 97% of its beneficial antioxidants.